NetRye/NetworkAutomate/README.md

 # NetworkAutomate
-A Script to Automate the Change Management of Network Devices such as Cisco Router and Switches
+A Script to Automate Change Management of Network Devices such as Routers and Switches

 # Network Device Configuration Script